Premier League stars condemned for Covid lockdown breach - KVIA

 Premier League stars condemned for Covid lockdown breach

-Tottenham Hotspur has publicly criticized three prominent first team players for breaking coronavirus rules after they attended a Christmas party with their families.
+Tottenham Hotspur has publicly criticized three prominent first team players for flouting coronavirus rules after they attended a Christmas party with their families.

 Photographs that circulated on social media showed Erik Lamela, Sergio Reguilon and Giovani Lo Celso at the party in London, with West Ham player Manuel Lanzini also in attendance.